 1) First, shut off power to the outdoor unit.
 It’s best to flip off the the on/off switch, rather than turning the thermostat off.

-2) Take off the top of the outdoor AC so you can access the inside of the unit.
-Then, being cautious not to pull hard on any cords or attachments, safely put the top to the side.
+2) Remove the top of the outdoor AC so you can enter the insides of the unit.
+Then, being careful not to stress any cords or attachments, safely move the top to the side.

-3) Put a cleaning solution on the fins, first at the top and then working your way down.
-Commercial coil cleaners are on the market and commonly found in both the canned aerosol spray from as well as brands foaming solutions that are sprayed on with an attachment to your garden hose.
+3) Spray a cleaning solution on the fins, first at the top and then working your way down.
+Commercial coil cleaners are sold and commonly found in both the canned aerosol spray from as well as brands foaming solutions that are sprayed on with your garden hose.

 4) Follow directions on the product to apply.
-For most products, it's suggested that you spray the product on, let the cleaner soak in for a small period of time to loosen the grime and then softly spray it off with a garden hose.
-Be cautious not to spray too hard, because that could damage the coils or fins!
+For most cleaners, it's recommended that you spray the product on, let the cleaner soak in for a short period of time to dissolve the grime and then carefully spray it off with a garden hose.
+Be careful not to spray too hard, because that could harm the coils or fins!

-5) Secure the top back on the unit and then wait for the coils and fins to dry before turning the power back on.
+5) Secure the top back on the unit and then wait for the coils and fins to dry before turning the unit back on.

 3. How Long Do Air Conditioners Last?

-The life span of an air conditioner depends on the type of unit, its quality, how well it's maintained and how much it's used.
-Having said that, industry experts say you should start thinking about air conditioner replacement after about 12-15 years.
+The life span of an air conditioner depends on the type of unit, its quality, how often it's maintained and how often it's used.
+Having said that, industry experts say you should start getting ready for air conditioner replacement after about 12-15 years.

-One of the best ways to get the most mileage out of your air conditioner is through AC conditioner maintenance.
-Tuneups from Morgner Inc. Air Conditioning & Heating features cleaning and inspecting the machinery, as well as changing out the dirty filter and fixing any worn-out or broken parts.
-To keep your unit operating as long as possible, reach out to us today to schedule air conditioning maintenance in Saint Louis.
+One of the best ways to make the most of your HVAC is through regularly scheduled conditioner maintenance.
+Routine checkups from Morgner Inc. Air Conditioning & Heating features cleaning and inspecting the machinery, as well as putting in a new filter and mending any worn-out or broken parts.
+To keep your unit operating a long time, reach out to us today to schedule air conditioning maintenance in Saint Louis.

-Finding the right size of air conditioner for your home is critical for keeping comfort and efficiency.
-Here are some points to consider when deciding what size air conditioner to buy for your home:
+Selecting the proper size of air conditioner for your home is vital for maintaining comfort and efficiency.
+Here are some factors to take into account when deciding what size air conditioner you need for your home:

-- Square footage: The size of the space you want to cool is one of the most important factors.
-More expansive spaces demand more cooling power.
+- Square footage: The total area of the space you need to cool is one of the key factors.
+Bigger spaces require more cooling power.

-- Home insulation: Well-insulated homes retain cool air better, which could decrease your cooling needs.
+- Home insulation: Well-insulated homes retain cool air better, which could reduce your cooling needs.

-- Climate: If you reside in a hotter climate, you'll want a more powerful air conditioner compared to someone living in a cooler climate.
+- Climate: If you live in a hotter climate, you'll need a more powerful air conditioner compared to someone living in a cooler climate.

-- Number of windows: Windows can let in heat, particularly when they're south-facing or not well-insulated.
+- Number of windows: Windows often let in heat, particularly when they're south-facing or not well-insulated.

-- Number of people: More people in the house create more body heat, which could influence your cooling needs.
+- Number of occupants: More people in the house means more body heat, which could influence your cooling needs.

-- Current HVAC system: The size and capability of your current system can provide a jumping off point for determining what you need.
+- Current HVAC system: The size and capability of your current system can provide a starting point for deciding what you need.

-Given that the size of your AC is so critical to your home’s comfort, you will definitely want a professional opinion.
-At Morgner Inc. Air Conditioning & Heating, we take the time to fully understand your family’s lifestyle, comfort needs and the many other variables such as your home’s layout and size.
-This attention to detail and focus on customer service is why Morgner Inc. Air Conditioning & Heating is known for superb air conditioning installation in Saint Louis.
+Given that the size of your cooling system is so important to your home’s comfort, you will probably want a professional opinion.
+At Morgner Inc. Air Conditioning & Heating, we take the time to completely understand your family’s lifestyle, comfort needs and the many other variables such as your home’s design and size.
+This attention to detail and focus on customer service is why Morgner Inc. Air Conditioning & Heating is known for excellent air conditioning installation in Saint Louis.

 5. How Much Does an Air Conditioner Cost?

-While prices vary depending on the type of the unit and your home’s unique requirements, a new AC generally costs between $5,000 and $12,500 to purchase and install.
-The good news is that new air conditioners are crafted to be exceedingly efficient, so they do more with less power when compared to older units.
+While prices fluctuate depending on the brand of the unit and your home’s unique needs, a new air conditioner generally costs between $5,000 and $12,500 to purchase and install.
+The good thing is that new air conditioners are designed to be exceedingly efficient, so they do more with less power when compared to older units.

-The price tag of an air conditioner is affected by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs along with federal regulations that can impact the design.
+The price tag of an air conditioner is impacted by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs along with federal regulations that necessitate changes to the design.

-Note these are average costs and prices can vary.
-It's always helpful to get numerous quotes from trustworthy HVAC companies before making a purchase.
-If you’re contemplating air conditioning replacement in Saint Louis, contact Morgner Inc. Air Conditioning & Heating.
-We can provide you with a no-cost estimate, describe the plan and help connect you with available rebates or discounts.
+Realize these are average costs and prices can differ.
+It's always helpful to get at least a few quotes from reliable HVAC companies before making a choice.
+If you’re thinking about air conditioning replacement in Saint Louis, get in touch with Morgner Inc. Air Conditioning & Heating.
+We will provide you with a no-cost estimate, explain the procedure and help connect you with available rebates or discounts.

 6. What Causes an Air Conditioner to Freeze Up?

-An AC freezing up can be a consequence of a variety of factors, all of which boil down to the system's inability to efficiently transfer heat.
-If your air conditioner is suffering from issues causing it to freeze up, it is most likely time for air conditioning repair.
+An air conditioner freezing up can be brought on by many factors, all of which boil down to the system's inability to efficiently transfer heat.
+If your AC is suffering from issues causing it to freeze up, it is very likely time for air conditioning repair.

-Here are some frequent causes of AC freezing up:
+Here are some common reasons for AC freezing up:

-- Inadequate airflow: If the air isn't flowing easily through your AC system, it can't adequately absorb heat.
-This could be due to a plugged air filter, obstructed return air ducts or a failing fan.
+- Poor airflow: If the air isn't flowing easily through your AC system, it can't effectively absorb heat.
+This could be due to a plugged air filter, something stopping air from flowing through the return air ducts or a failing fan.

-- Low refrigerant levels: If your air conditioner is getting low on refrigerant, it can get too cold and freeze up.
-This is usually because of leaking in the refrigerant lines.
+- Low refrigerant levels: If your air conditioner is getting low on refrigerant, it can become too cold and freeze up.
+This is usually because of leakages in the refrigerant lines.

-- Frigid outdoor temperatures: Operating the air conditioner when it's very cold outside can cause the system to freeze.
-Many units aren't designed to perform in temperatures below 60 degrees Fahrenheit (15 degrees Celsius).
+- Frosty outdoor temperatures: Using the air conditioner when it's really cold outside can cause the system to freeze.
+The majority of units aren't designed to operate in temperatures below 60 degrees Fahrenheit (15 degrees Celsius).

-- Mechanical failures: Faulty thermostats, damaged blower motors and problems with the relay or control board can all contribute to an AC unit freezing up.
+- Mechanical failures: Malfunctioning thermostats, damaged blower motors and trouble with the relay or control board can all result in an AC unit freezing up.

 Morgner Inc. Air Conditioning & Heating is the Respected Source for Air Conditioning Service in Saint Louis.

-At Morgner Inc. Air Conditioning & Heating, we are focusing on making your home a comfortable and soothing place.
-Our experienced technicians are up-to-date on the latest industry training and trends, and work on on a wide variety of systems.
-That’s why community members make us their first call for air conditioning repair in Saint Louis and nearby areas.
+At Morgner Inc. Air Conditioning & Heating, we strive to make your home a comfortable and soothing place.
+Our skilled specialists are up-to-date on the latest industry training and trends, and are knowledgeable on a wide variety of systems.
+That’s why community members make us their first call for air conditioning repair in Saint Louis and the surrounding towns.

 If you’re seeking to upgrade or its time for a new air conditioner, we’ve got you covered there too, with our top-notch air conditioning installation in Saint Louis.
 No matter what, we can help you solve your cooling issues!

-Contact Morgner Inc. Air Conditioning & Heating today at 314-262-4541 to schedule an appointment or free estimate!
+Contact Morgner Inc. Air Conditioning & Heating today at 314-262-4541 to schedule an appointment or no-cost estimate!